 St Pancras Knitters & Knit A Square

-St Pancras Knitters normally meet in the church café area but during 2020 this had to be put on hold due to the Coronavirus.
-However, this has not stopped us from clicking away merrily at home to continue supporting Knit a Square (KAS).
+During 2020 this had to be put on hold due to the Coronaviru but it did not stop us from clicking away merrily at home to continue supporting Knit a Square (KAS).
 The aim of KAS is to raise awareness and help to the orphaned and vulnerable 'Street Children' in South Africa by sending knitted squares for blankets, beanie hats and hand warmers to provide warmth and love'.
 Several members of the congregation, and the wider community, faithfully provide squares and regularly give towards postage.
 Others also occasionally provide donations of wool.
 Squares are also collected from a few folk who are housebound.

 By October 2020 we had sent 570 blankets amounting to 19,950 squares!
 This includes 68 blankets (2,380 squares) since ‘Lockdown!’